dathong/ProtoryNet/README.md

 ## Results

 For the sample dataset, the result should be ~ 83-84%.
-If you run on the "amazon_reviews.csv" file, the result should be ~ 86-87%, as reported in the paper.
+If you want to reproduce the result in the paper, run on the "amazon_reviews.csv" file.